aarongrace/ant_manager/Readme.md

       - Seasonal growth and death rates influence tile transitions (e.g., grass growing or dying, sprouting fruit).

 ![Sprouting](./docs-images/sprouting.gif)

 How grass tiles sprout into fruits.
 Note that fruits decay over time

 #### Seasonal Effects

-- Growth and death rates for grass and sprouts are determined by `seasonalGrassGrowChances` and `seasonalGrassDeathChances`, which vary by season.
+- Growth and death rates for grass and sprouts vary by season
-- Seasonal modifiers affect the probability of grass growth (`seasonalGrassGrowthModifiers`), with higher growth rates in spring and lower rates in winter.
+- Fruits can only sprout during Spring, Summer, and Fall

 ### Ant Rendering and Mechanics